alexhayes/django-salted/README.md

 All of the above are open-source and free to use.

+## Submodules

+Some of the salt states use salt formulas that are pulled in via git submodules.
+The following will ensure these exist.

+    git submodule init
+    git submodule update

 ## Getting started (quick)

 If you want to quickly try out what this is all about.
 Your installation will